mcpq/mcpq-plugin/README.md

 git submodule update --init --recursive
 ```

-To build the plugin use `./gradlew shadowJar` or use the `shadowJar` target with the gradle plugin for *IntelliJ IDEA* (Community), which I also recommend for development.
+To build the plugin use `./gradlew build` or use the `build` target with the gradle plugin for *IntelliJ IDEA* (Community), which I also recommend for development.

-The final plugin with all dependencies included will be a bundled `jar` at `build/libs/mcpq-<version>-all.jar`.
+The final plugin with all dependencies included will be a bundled `jar` at `build/libs/mcpq-<version>.jar`.

 ## License